Greenbaum-Lab/SNPnmi/readme.md

 # Steps

-### 1. 1_get_data (single run)
+### 1. s1_get_data (single run)

-Gets the VCFS.
+ 1.1 get_data - gets the VCFs according to the config.
-There is also a script to get stats of the VCFs - super useful for understanding the data we have! (some TODOs there, its an old script)
-See the notebook Analyze basic vcftools stats.ipynb.
+ 1.2 get_vcfs_stats - gets VCFs stats.
+You should atleast look at 'freq' which is fundemental to this work.
+Others are super useful for understanding the data we have!
+See the notebook "Analyze basic vcftools stats.ipynb"
 ### 2. 2_split_vcf_by_class (cluster)

 Splits the VCFs by classes.
-This is currently an ugly bash script.
-Need to migrate to python.
-Use the collect_split_vcf_stats.py to get stats per class.
+once done, run the collect_split_vcf_stats.py to get stats per class.
 Mandatory for next steps, and important to understand the data.

 ### 3. 3_split_to_windows (single run - need to convert to cluster)